shirshasa/Scooter-Sharing-Aggregator/README.md

 Web-service with RESTful API that allows user to aggregate information about scooters among different scooter sharing apps.
 It also allows to book and unbook preferred scooter.

+## Local test run
+####Aggregator:

+prerequisites: setup nginx, in upstream section list ports where aggregator will be listening.
+Example of  config in `config/nginx.config`

+In Makefile in run1/run2 section change python args to corresponding ports from nginx.config.

+For MongoDB connection:
+- update `MONGO_CONNECTION_STR`  in Makefile by your connection string
+- also specify database by adding `/db_name` to this uri string
+- add options `?retryWrites=true&w=majority&r=majority`

+####Scooter-service

+- create config.py and add MONGO_URI variable- mongoDB connection string
+- for db creation see `scooters_app/database.py`
 ## User-to-Aggregator API

 **GET** `/api`